wp-plugins/simple-page-tester/readme.txt

 == Changelog ==

+= 1.3 =
+* Feature: Introduced a new session handler to allow us greater flexibility in support different types of handlers for tracking visitors
+* Feature: Compatibility with the WP Session Manager plugin to allow for hosts that don't support native PHP sessions (like WP Engine)

+= 1.2.6 =
+* Feature: Provide callable function for retrieving variation IDs in an array for exclusion in the template loops

 = 1.2.5 =
 * Bug Fix: Exclude 'post' posts from the loop if they are involved in a test